 7. Algu found himself in a tight spot.
 What was his problem?
 (9)

 Answer: Algu had sold a bullock to Sahu.
-Sahu had promised that he will pay for the bullock in a month.
+Sahu had promised that he would pay for the bullock in a month.
 But the bullock died within a month.

 Algu found himself in a tight spot because Sahu refused to pay money for the bullock as it died.